katari16/unitree_rl_lab/README.md

 **Force-following (this work):**
 ```
-external_force (computed from F=ma) → policy → joint_actions (minimize force)
+user pushes robot → F_external computed from sensors → policy → joint_actions (minimize force)
 ```

-The policy computes external forces using momentum conservation:
+The robot detects external forces using momentum conservation:
 ```
 F_external = m*a_measured - F_expected
 ```

 where acceleration is measured from IMU and expected forces from motor commands.
+No explicit force input required.

 **Observations:** `[F_external, ω, gravity, q, q̇, last_action]` (no velocity commands)